Today, I’m going to discuss the best glycolic acid creams on the market (spoiler: my top pick is SkinCeuticals Glycolic 10 Renew Overnight).

-AHAs help remove layers of dead skin cells (i.e. exfoliation), increase cell turnover, improve hydration, remove blemishes and dark spots, correct uneven skin tone, and fight common signs of aging like wrinkles, fine lines, and sun damage (source: A Practical Approach to Chemical Peels, 2018).
+AHAs like glycolic acid help remove dead skin cells, increase cell turnover, improve skin hydration, remove blemishes and dark spots, correct uneven skin tone, and fight common signs of aging like wrinkles, fine lines, and sun damage (source: A Practical Approach to Chemical Peels, 2018).

 In other words, AHAs like glycolic acid should be included in everyone’s skincare regimen! 🤗

-ⓘ In this post, I’ll help you find the right glycolic cream for your needs and budget!
+ⓘ Let’s help you find the right glycolic acid cream for your skin concern and budget!